Principle 11: Childcare and support to children

 Childcare and support to children

-“Children have the right to affordable early childhood education and care of good quality.
+"Children have the right to affordable early childhood education and care of good quality.
 Children have the right to protection from poverty.
-Children from disadvantaged backgrounds have the right to specific measures to enhance equal opportunities.
+Children from disadvantaged backgrounds have the right to specific measures to enhance equal opportunities."

-Principle 11 of the European Pillar of Social Rights
+- Principle 11 of the European Pillar of Social Rights

-two boys listening game cans and string_DARKBLUE
+P11_two boys listening game cans and string_DARKBLUE

-Girl with doctor_353719262_lightgreen
+P11_Girl with doctor_353719262_lightgreen

 Childcare and support to children as determinants of health